Quick Answer

 For a step-by-step walkthrough, see How to Automate Pass-Through Expense Tracking from Clients in QuickBooks.

 The key point here is simple: do not rely on unverified scope-control or QuickBooks instructions.
-In the material behind this article, the only captured QuickBooks-related page was blocked by a human-verification gate, so specific contract and invoicing mechanics are not verifiable from the provided source.
+Confirm specific contract and invoicing mechanics directly in QuickBooks or with a qualified adviser before relying on them.

 Use this section as a verification checkpoint before you bill fixed-fee changes: